jessevoostrum/jessevoostrum.github.io/_posts/2023-07-29-perception-fep.md

 $$\frac{\partial}{\partial\theta} p_\theta(x) = \sum_z p_\theta(z\mid x) \frac{\partial}{\partial\theta}\ln p_\theta(x,z).$$

-Note that in order to compute this gradient we need to have access to $`p_\theta(z\mid x)`$.
+Note that in order to compute this gradient we need to have access to $p_\theta(z\mid x)$.
 In the next section we discuss how this can be approximated.

 ## Inference